Net Zero Impact

 • The Energy step focuses on electrifying facilities and fleets, developing a renewable energy plan, implementing green IT / green software practices, and eliminating offsets or ensuring positive contribution.

-• The Operations step includes conducting product lifecycle analysis, refining product development and disposal processes to reduce lifecycle footprint, developing a circularity strategy, and completing a scope 3 strategy.
+• The Operations step includes implementing data collection and audit processes and tools, conducting product lifecycle analysis, refining product development and disposal processes to reduce lifecycle footprint, developing a circularity strategy, and completing a scope 3 strategy.

 • The Talent step explores alignment of executive compensation with net zero goals, defining sustainability responsibilities for all functions and roles, implementing a training plan for all staff, and talent acquisition strategies aligned to sustainability goals and skills.